elapouya/python-docx-template/README.rst

 Other projects
 --------------

-Have a look at some of my other projects :
+If you like python-docx-template, please have a look at some of my other projects :

+- `django-listing <https://github.com/elapouya/django-listing>`_ : A listing/table library on steroid for Djano
 - `python-textops3 <https://github.com/elapouya/python-textops3>`_ : Chainable text operations
 - `django-robohash-svg <https://github.com/elapouya/django-robohash-svg>`_ : Create svg robots avatars